 The secondary chemical softening and RO systems will be higher cost than the primary RO, but will be four times lower cost than a thermal evaporation system.
 The chemistry resulting from BrineRefine and the secondary RO brine is shown in the table below.
 Although calcium can be reduced to ~20 mg/L in BrineRefine, this target was not necessary.
 A lesser calcium reduction to ~136 mg/L was sufficient to ensure that downstream RO does not suffer gypsum fouling when concentrated to within 85% of the gypsum scale potential (i.e. calcium concentrating beyond 400 mg/L).
 The result is use of fewer chemicals and reduced sludge generation, while still maximizing recovery and protecting the downstream RO.

 Every industrial water treatment project, chemistry, and goal may differ.
 It is important to understand the economics of brine management and the cost of each option.
 Do not spend more money concentrating brine than the savings that would be achieved from reduced disposal.
 For example, if ultra-high recovery can be achieved with an advanced chemical softening and RO system for $5/m3, that should only be done if the brine disposal costs are greater than $5/m3.
 Thermal systems are at least 4x more costly than $5/m3, so advanced membrane systems make a lot of sense to pre-concentrate before an evaporator.

 In addition to understanding water chemistry, think about variability.
-A good way to do this is to take water samples at periods of both high and low flow and send them into a lab for detailed chemistry analysis such as the one above.
+A good way to do this is to take water samples at periods of both high and low flow and send them into a lab for a detailed chemistry analysis such as the one above.